myloasm-docs/myloasm-docs.github.io/docs/output.md

 ## The main contig file: **assembly_primary.fa**

-These are the main polished contigs, to be used for downstream analysis most of the time.
-It is labelled as "primary" because very similar (> 99% identity) contigs are dereplicated and filtered out.
+These are the main polished contigs to be used for downstream analysis most of the time.

-### Contig fasta record labels
+### Contig fasta record label definition

 The fasta records looks like this:

-`>u2658272ctg_len-2275750_circular-possibly_depth-10-9-9_mult-1.00`
+>\>u2658272ctg_len-2275750_circular-possibly_depth-10-9-9_mult-1.00

 `u2658272ctg` is the identifier and `len-X` is the length in nucleotides.
 There is also information about the circularity, depth of coverage, and repetitiveness of the contig.